The Dryer Edit

 • ✖ Newer brand, fewer reviews than legacy names

 Who it's for: anyone who wants the most drying power and durability their $60 can buy, especially for thick, long or curly hair.
-Who should skip it: if you have fine or short hair and want the lightest, cheapest option, the two below do the job for less.
+Who should skip it: if you have fine or short hair and want the lightest option, the two budget picks below do the job.

-Conair's InfinitiPRO 1875W ionic/ceramic dryers are the default budget choice for good reason: usually $28–$45, about a pound, and they include a concentrator and often a diffuser with multiple heat and speed settings.
-Airflow and lifespan won't match a 2200W AC motor, but for everyday drying of average hair they're hard to fault at the price.
+Conair's InfinitiPRO 1875W ionic/ceramic dryers are a default budget choice for good reason: they're budget-priced, lightweight, and they include a concentrator and often a diffuser with multiple heat and speed settings.
+On paper their 1875W spec sits below a full 2200W AC motor, but for everyday drying of average hair they're hard to fault at the price.

 Who it's for: the best all-round value if you want to spend as little as possible and have normal-to-fine hair.

-3. Remington Pro 1875W — Best for fine or color-treated hair
+3. Remington Damage Protection 1875W — Best for fine or color-treated hair

-Remington's Pro 1875W ionic/ceramic line runs around $25–$40, is lightweight, and its ceramic grille is designed to release more ions and run a touch cooler than some rivals — which helps reduce over-drying on thin or color-treated strands.
+Remington's Damage Protection 1875W ionic/ceramic line is budget-priced and lightweight, and its ceramic grille is designed to release ions and spread heat gently — which can help reduce over-drying on thin or color-treated strands.
 Most come with a concentrator and diffuser and a cool-shot button.

 Who it's for: fine, thin or color-treated hair that benefits from gentler, cooler drying on a tight budget.

-How to choose a budget dryer without regretting it
+How do you choose a budget dryer without regretting it?

 Frequently asked questions